Batman: The Long Halloween

 Batman: The Long Halloween is a 13-issue American comic book limited series written by Jeph Loeb with art by Tim Sale.
 It was originally published by DC Comics in 1996 and 1997.
 It was the follow-up to three Batman: Legends of the Dark Knight Halloween Specials which were reprinted in Batman: Haunted Knight by the same creative team.
 The series' success led to Loeb and Sale to reteam for two sequels, Batman: Dark Victory and Catwoman: When in Rome, which are set concurrently.
 A third sequel, a 10-issue limited series entitled The Last Halloween, began publication on September 25, 2024.

 Set during Batman's early days of crime-fighting, the story follows the Dark Knight as he partners with District Attorney Harvey Dent and Captain James Gordon to uncover the identity of a mysterious killer known as Holiday, who murders people on holidays, one each month.
-The series is notable for its exploration of the transformation of Gotham City’s criminal underworld from traditional organized crime to the emergence of costumed supervillains, and it serves as an origin story for Two-Face.
+The series is notable for its exploration of the transformation of Gotham City’s criminal underworld from traditional organized crime to the emergence of costumed supervillains, and it serves as an origin story for Two-Face, incorporating elements of the story in Batman: Annual #14.

-In continuity terms, The Long Halloween continues the story of Batman: Year One for the characters of Batman, Gordon, Catwoman, and Falcone, and is considered to replace the earlier effort Batman: Year Two in the character's continuity.
-It also revolves around the transition of Batman's rogues gallery from average real-world style mobsters to full-fledged supervillains and tells the origin of Two-Face, incorporating elements of the story in Batman: Annual #14.
+In continuity terms, The Long Halloween continues the story of "Batman: Year One" for the characters of Batman, Gordon, Catwoman, and Falcone, and is considered to replace the earlier effort "Batman: Year Two" in the character's continuity.

 Critically acclaimed for its noir-inspired storytelling and character development, The Long Halloween is considered one of the definitive Batman stories.
-Its influence extends to multiple media adaptations, including Christopher Nolan’s The Dark Knight trilogy (2005–2012) and Matt Reeves’ The Batman (2022).
+Its influence extends to multiple media adaptations, including Christopher Nolan's The Dark Knight trilogy (2005–2012), the television series Gotham (2014–2019) and Matt Reeves' The Batman (2022).
 The story was also adapted into a two-part animated film released in 2021, which closely follows the narrative and themes of the original comic.